Online Therapists in Alexander City, AL

 Alexander City, AL 35010

-Now licensed in Alabama, Colorado and Texas!
-After 13 years of private practice in Colorado, my Alabama office is open!
-Education & learning new skills are significant components of my approach.
-I'm relational & easy to talk to about even the most difficult issues of life.
+Licensed in Alabama and Colorado!
+After 13 years of private practice in Colorado, I relocated to Alabama where I meet virtually or in person, Education & learning new skills are significant in my approach.
+I'm relational & easy to talk to about even the most difficult issues.
 I specialize in trauma, depression, anxiety, personality disorders, spiritual & relational issues, & severe mental illnesses, such as bipolar disorder.
 I am certified in EMDR.
 Pysch & personality assessments are available to identify strengths & areas for growth.
 I enjoy working with teens & adults, male or female.
 I love to renew hope when it seems lost.

-Now licensed in Alabama, Colorado and Texas!
-After 13 years of private practice in Colorado, my Alabama office is open!
-Education & learning new skills are significant components of my approach.
-I'm relational & easy to talk to about even the most difficult issues of life.
+Licensed in Alabama and Colorado!
+After 13 years of private practice in Colorado, I relocated to Alabama where I meet virtually or in person, Education & learning new skills are significant in my approach.
+I'm relational & easy to talk to about even the most difficult issues.
 I specialize in trauma, depression, anxiety, personality disorders, spiritual & relational issues, & severe mental illnesses, such as bipolar disorder.
 I am certified in EMDR.
 Pysch & personality assessments are available to identify strengths & areas for growth.
 I enjoy working with teens & adults, male or female.
 I love to renew hope when it seems lost.

 (719) 660-8099 View (719) 660-8099